monosay/docs/docs/botframework-index.md

 Microsoft Bot Framework is a great tool for building bots.

 You can easly build a single bot for many platforms.
-It is easy to use and supporting 2 common languages to use it.
+It is easy to use and it supports 2 common languages to use it.

-You can use C# and NodeJS to build bots with Microsoft Bot Framework but we currently only support NodeJS.
+You can use C# and NodeJS to build bots with Microsoft Bot Framework but we currently support only NodeJS.
 (C# will be supported soon.)

-You can start with following documents to implement your bot with {mono}say.
+You can start with the following documents to implement your bot with {mono}say.

 ### <i class="fa fa-code"></i> Supported Languages